 Additional Convention Information

 The Convention is hosted by the Michigan Inland Lakes Partnership, a collaboration of diverse organizations with a common mission to advance stewardship of Michigan's inland lakes.
 We convened again September 14 - 16, 2022, to learn and share the latest innovations and ideas in lake stewardship, and to network with others who share our passion for lakes!

 Convention sessions were recorded.
 You can find them on our abstract page.

 Continuing Education Credits

-You are welcome to direct any questions you have about the 2020 Convention to its Co-Chairs: Julia Kirkwood of the Michigan Department of Environment, Great Lakes, and Energy, or Jo Latimore of Michigan State University.
-You can also subscribe to the Michigan Inland Lakes Partnership email list, or follow us on Facebook, Twitter, or Instagram (Convention hashtag: #MILC2020).
+You are welcome to direct any questions you have about the Convention to the event Co-Chairs: Erick Elgin of Michigan State University Extension or Julia Kirkwood of the Michigan Department of Environment, Great Lakes, and Energy.